 Prior to running the race, Adams already faced a medley of issues, including corruption charges that were dropped by the DOJ, bad approval ratings, and the challenges that come with running as an independent candidate.

-That leaves Republican incumbent Andrew Cuomo, democratic socialist frontrunner Zohran Mamdani, and Curtis Silwa.
+That leaves Republican incumbent Andrew Cuomo, democratic socialist frontrunner Zohran Mamdani, and Curtis Sliwa.
 Eric Adams was considered a pro-crypto figure, with him making keynote speeches about Bitcoin and various initiatives intended to improve digital asset adoption in the U.S.A.

 With him out of the race, the current line-up of candidates does not have a strong stance on cryptocurrency, especially Zohran Mamdani, who has still not made any concrete remarks for or against digital assets.
 Instead, he strongly advocates for socialist initiatives such as rent freezes in NYC, grocery stores with affordable pricing, and a 0-cost childcare program, as per the proposals listed on his official website.